Dog and Cat Teeth Cleaning in La Crosse

 Minor: At this stage, early gingivitis has taken effect.
 Soft plaque and tartar have accumulated on the surface of the teeth, and the gums are red and inflamed.

-Recommended professional dental: within six months of this stage
+Recommended professional dental treatment: Within six months of this stage

 Grade 2

-Moderate: Gingivitis has progressed into moderate tartar and plaque buildup, causing pockets between the gums and teeth where food, bacteria, and other particles can accumulate.
-The gums are red, swollen, and painful and may even bleed.
+Moderate: Gingivitis has progressed into moderate tartar and plaque buildup, causing pockets to form between the gums and teeth where food, bacteria, and other particles can accumulate.
+The gums are red, swollen, and painful to the touch and may even bleed.
 Treatment is needed to reverse the progression of disease.

 Grade 3